Christian B.W. Stephens boston

 Overview

 Business and Commercial Litigation.
-Chris’s clients include individual business owners and companies ranging in size from small, closely-held businesses to publicly-traded entities.
-Chris handles a wide range of business and customer disputes involving contract, warranty, fiduciary duty, fraud, trade secret, business interference, unfair competition, and unfair and deceptive trade practices claims.
+Chris represents and counsels clients regarding a wide range of business issues and disputes involving contract, tort, warranty, fiduciary duty, fraud, trade secret, business interference, unfair competition, and unfair and deceptive trade practices claims.
 Chris has successfully tried complex disputes involving shareholder and corporate dissolution claims and business disputes brought under Chapter 93A, the Massachusetts Consumer Protection Act.
-Chris has also successfully litigated commercial matters for and against foreign companies and domestic subsidiaries including product liability and contract claims.
-He routinely represents commercial landlords in disputes concerning lease and license agreements, tenancy and real estate matters.
+Chris has also successfully litigated commercial matters involving corporate fraud, product liability, and a variety of contract claims.
+He routinely represents commercial landlords in disputes concerning lease and license agreements, tenancy, and real estate matters.

 Consumer Financial Services.
-Chris has considerable experience representing lenders, investors, mortgage loan servicers, and financial institutions in various types of consumer financial services litigation.
-Mainly as lead counsel, Chris has handled hundreds of consumer financial services matters in over a dozen States throughout the Northeast.
-Chris has handled a broad range of financial services matters, including disputes involving loan servicing, contested foreclosures and evictions, lender liability, mortgage lending and fraud, alleged predatory lending, credit reporting, municipal liens and claims including code violation matters, condominium, tax and other priority liens, receivership, bankruptcy, real estate, partition, takings/eminent domain, mechanic’s liens, debt collection and collections activities, and title matters, among others.
+Chris has considerable experience representing lenders, investors, mortgage loan servicers, and financial institutions in consumer financial services litigation in the trial and appellate courts.
+Chris has handled a broad range of financial services matters, including disputes involving loan servicing, contested foreclosures and evictions, lender liability, mortgage lending and fraud, alleged predatory lending, credit reporting, municipal liens and claims including code violation matters, condominium, tax and other priority liens, receivership, bankruptcy, real estate, partition, takings/eminent domain, debt collection and collections activities, housing court proceedings, and title matters, among others.
 Chris has litigated and defended matters arising under the full range of laws and statutes regulating the consumer finance industry, such as the Truth-in-Lending Act (TILA), the Real Estate Settlement Procedures Act (RESPA), the Fair Debt Collection Practices Act (FDCPA), and the Fair Credit Reporting Act (FCRA).
 Chris routinely defends claims arising under various consumer protection statutes, including Chapter 93A in Massachusetts.
 Chris works closely with corporate and in-house counsel regarding all aspects of litigation defense and strategy as well as compliance issues and Consumer Financial Protection Bureau (CFPB) claims.
 Chris has also defended banks with respect to consumer banking claims.

 Appellate and Administrative Law.
-Chris has experience at every level of the state and federal court systems in Massachusetts and Rhode Island, including as appellate counsel of record in matters before the Massachusetts Supreme Judicial Court, the Rhode Island Supreme Court, the U.S. Court of Appeals for the First Circuit and the District of Columbia Circuit, and the United States Supreme Court.
+Chris has experience – and has prevailed – at every level of appeal.
 In particular, Chris has considerable appellate experience handling and litigating administrative matters adverse to state and federal agencies.
-Chris has prosecuted complex administrative claims and appeals arising under the federal Administrative Procedures Act (APA) and analogous state statutes, federal and state Medicaid programs, the federal Food, Drug and Cosmetic Act (FDCA), and which involve precedential and constitutional matters of first impression.
-Chris has litigated constitutional claims involving due process rights, privacy and reputational rights, civil jury trial rights, and Section 1983 (42 U.S.C. § 1983) claims, among others.
+Chris has prosecuted complex administrative claims and appeals arising under the federal Administrative Procedures Act (APA) and analogous state statutes, federal and state Medicaid programs, the federal Food, Drug and Cosmetic Act (FDCA), consent decrees, and which involve precedential and constitutional matters of first impression.
+Chris has litigated constitutional claims involving due process rights, privacy and reputational rights, civil jury trial rights and separation of powers, among others.

 Representative Matters

-• Serve as trial and appellate counsel in a variety of business disputes in state and federal courts in Massachusetts and Rhode Island.
+• Served as trial and appellate counsel in a variety of business disputes in state and federal courts in Massachusetts and Rhode Island.

-• Defend majority shareholder of close corporation against breach of fiduciary duty and other business tort claims by minority shareholders.
+• Defended at trial majority shareholder of close corporation against breach of fiduciary duty and other business tort claims by minority shareholders.

-• Represent and advise publicly-traded product manufacturer in various litigation matters, including federal class action, product liability, subrogation, and contract disputes.
+• Represented and advised publicly traded product manufacturer in various litigation matters, including federal class action, product liability, subrogation, and contract disputes.

-• Represent clients in various state and federal administrative law proceedings, including defense and appeal of alleged abuse allegations against health care providers.
+• Represented clients in various state and federal administrative law proceedings, including defense and appeal of alleged abuse allegations against health care providers.

-• Represent insurers in disputes related to the proper distribution of policy proceeds, contract and coverage disputes.
+• Represented insurers in disputes related to the proper distribution of policy proceeds, contract and coverage disputes.

-• Represent national commercial landlord in tenant-related disputes, including eviction actions.
+• Represented commercial landlords in tenant-related disputes, including eviction actions.

-• Represent health care providers and accountants in various professional liability disputes.
+• Represented health care providers and accountants in various professional liability disputes.

-• Serve as Massachusetts and Rhode Island local counsel in various product liability and other litigation matters.
+• Served as Massachusetts and Rhode Island local counsel in various product liability, post-judgment proceedings, and other litigation matters.

 Professional Affiliations